Undergraduate Course

 East15 (Loughton) Campus

-East 15 Acting School's BA Acting (International) course provides a complete preparation for careers in acting, tailored specifically for international students.
+East 15 Acting School's BA (Hons) Acting (International) provides a complete preparation for careers in acting, tailored specifically for international students.

-Built on the methodologies that have helped establish East 15 as one of the most internationally respected drama training institutions in Europe, BA Acting (International) combines core actor training techniques with the skills required to create and produce bold, international work.
+Built on the methodologies that have established East 15 as a highly respected drama training institution, BA Acting (International) combines core actor training techniques with the skills required to produce bold, international work.

-The course develops your talent, imagination and skill, so that you graduate as a knowledgeable, professional actor with a creative approach, solid process, and the unique experience of belonging to an international performance community formed through artistic collaboration during your time at East 15.
+The course develops your talent, imagination and skill, so that you graduate as a knowledgeable, professional actor.
+You'll develop a strong creative approach, a solid process, and gain the unique experience of being part of an international performance community shaped by artistic collaboration at the school.

-This course is taught at our picturesque Loughton Campus which is located on the edge of East London and is just a short 30 minutes by underground train from the heart of the capital's West End theatre district.
+This course is taught at our picturesque Loughton Campus, which is located on the edge of East London.
+Our campus is just 30 minutes away by London Underground from the capital city's West End theatre district.

 Why we're great.